mobven/MMBKitTester-iOS/README.md

  - After that you need the install pods then run the project...:)

 ### Warning:
-If Xcode crashes because of cryptoswift framework, you need the delete framework from Projects -> Swift Packages and then add the framework again.
+If Xcode crashes when downloading cryptoswift library at first launch, you need to delete the framework from Projects -> Swift Packages and then add the framework again.

 ### Developed Modules
 #### App Security